 The disciplines associated with Art GCSE are painting and drawing, printmaking, sculpture, ceramic design and photography.

-If choosing Photography GCSE students will explore the essentials of a camera use and image composition and digital development/editing of images.
+If choosing Photography GCSE students will explore the essentials of camera use and image composition and digital development/editing of images.
 They will also look at more creative uses of camera and possibilities of digital development.

 When choosing Fine art and/or Photography, pupils should have an interest in and motivation for the subject and should take into account the amount of work involved, in addition to the allocated lessons.

 Materials are largely provided by the Art Department.
 Each project requires a quality sketchbook which can be purchased in school.
 Photography students will also need an SD card for their images and would benefit from having a SLR camera but this is not essential.
 Fine art pupils would benefit from acquiring a range of art materials for homework tasks, and this should include soft drawing pencils, a set of pastels, charcoal and water colour paints, acrylic paints, glue, blendable coloured pencils.
+Each project requires a quality sketchbook which can be purchased in school if required.

 Component 1 - Personal Portfolio in Art and Design